mmbukane-shy6/P-LOCKER/README.md

 This is an application that allows users to create accounts for different sites.
 The User creates a username and password for various accounts.
 The application gives you the option of generating passwords for you for various accounts.
 It also has the option of creating your own password.

 ### INSTALLATION
--Clone the github repository to your local machine:https://github.com/mmbukane-shy6/P-LOCKER.git -use the command: git clone
+-Clone the github repository to your local machine:https://github.com/mmbukane-shy6/P-LOCKER.git<br>
+-use the command: git clone<br>
 -Run the ./run.py script on the terminal to open

 ### BDD